laminas/laminas-feed/doc/book/zend.feed.pubsubhubbub.md

 feeds change.
 As a result, the Publisher implementation is extremely simple to use and requires very little work to setup and use when feeds are updated.

-`Zend\Feed\PubSubHubbub\Publisher` implements a full Pubsubhubbub Publisher.
+`Laminas\Feed\PubSubHubbub\Publisher` implements a full Pubsubhubbub Publisher.
 Its setup for use is also simple, requiring mainly that it is configured with the *URI* endpoint for all Hubs to be notified of updates, and the *URI*s of all Topics to be included in the notifications.